Peeyushsahu123/valuran-quant-assignment-PeeyushSahu123/README.md

 # Valuran Quant Assignment — Track A (Full-Stack Quant)

-This repository contains a full implementation scaffold for the Valuran multi-asset, multi-timeframe quantitative portfolio system (Track A).
+my repository contains a full implementation scaffold for the Valuran multi-asset, multi-timeframe quantitative portfolio system (Track A).
 It includes:

 - Event-driven engine
 - Multi-timeframe DataHandler